stakater/developer-handbook/content/git/commit-message-guidelines.md

 ```
 # Good
-Serialize and deserialize credits to json in Cart
+Serialize and deserialize credits to JSON in Cart

 Convert the Credit instances to dict for two main reasons: